v-susbo/azure-stack-docs/azure-stack/aks-hci/overview.md

 - Upgrade to latest available Kubernetes versions
 - Use popular Azure services through Azure Arc for Kubernetes

-For more about Kubernetes, see [Kubernetes.io](https://kubernetes.io).

 ## Simplify setting up Kubernetes

-Azure Kubernetes Service simplifies the process of setting up Kubernetes on Azure Stack HCI and includes the following features:
+Azure Kubernetes Service simplifies the process of setting up Kubernetes on Azure Stack HCI and Windows Server 2019 Datacenter, and includes the following features:

 - A Windows Admin Center wizard for setting up Kubernetes and its dependencies (such as kubeadm, kubelet, kubectl, and a pod network add-on)
 - A Windows Admin Center wizard for creating Kubernetes clusters to run your containerized applications